-Self-employed workers, independent contractors, and freelance workers who lose their income were traditionally not eligible for unemployment benefits.
-However, the federal government has expanded unemployment benefits to cover self-employed and gig workers.
+Self-employed workers, independent contractors, and freelance workers who lose their income are traditionally not eligible for unemployment benefits.
+However, the federal government has temporarily expanded unemployment benefits to cover self-employed and gig workers.

-The federal and state governments have enhanced sick leave and unemployment benefits, and have enacted legislation to help impacted independent workers, including self-employed individuals and independent contractors.
+The federal and state governments have enhanced unemployment benefits, and have enacted legislation to help impacted independent workers, including self-employed individuals and independent contractors.
 The legislation:

 - Provides unemployment to self-employed workers who don’t traditionally qualify.
 The amount is based on previous income, and varies based on location and benefit guidelines.

 - Includes supplemental benefits.
 Eligible workers will receive $300 a week in additional benefits through March 14, 2021.

 - Provides extra weeks of benefits.
-There will be an additional 13 weeks of benefits to help those who are still unemployed after they run out of state benefits.
-The length of state benefits varies based on location, but the maximum is 26 weeks.
-Total eligibility will be 39 weeks.
+There will be additional weeks of benefits to help those who are still unemployed after they run out of state benefits.

 How to Check Your Eligibility

-You may be eligible for unemployment benefits, depending on your personal circumstances and how your state chooses to implement the CARES Act.
+You may be eligible for unemployment compensation, depending on your personal circumstances and how your state chooses to implement federal benefits.
 Eligibility varies from state to state, so check with your state unemployment office to find information about who is eligible to collect unemployment compensation, and how to go about filing a claim.

 When you become unemployed, it’s a good idea to check if you may be eligible for benefits right away.
 It can take time to begin receiving benefits if you do qualify, so you should file your claim as soon as possible.